- CATCH A CAT

 You’ll be safest on CAT when you are aware of what’s going on around you.
 So relax and close your eyes, but keep a hand on your belongings and an ear open for your stop.
 Enjoy your music, but don’t let it deafen you to the surrounding sounds.
 Enjoy your book, paper, or handheld device, but don’t get lost in the words until you find yourself safely at home.

 If you see something dangerous or even suspicious on the CAT system, please tell the vehicle operator or call 911.
-Keep an eye out for unattended bags at CAT stops or on CAT vehicles and for people acting oddly or suspiciously.
+Keep an eye out for unattended bags at CAT stops or for people acting oddly or suspiciously on CAT vehicles.